 Sulbutiamine is a fat-soluble derivative of thiamine.
-It is considered a nootropic and antioxidant and is used in France to reduce fatigue.
-It also stimulates gut activity, improves muscle weakness, boosts memory, and protects the brain.
-Keep on reading to learn more about the health benefits of sulbutiamine, dosage, and possible side effects.
+It is considered an energy booster and is used in France to reduce fatigue.
+It may also stimulate digestion, boost memory, and protect the brain, but the research is limited.
+Read on to learn more about the health benefits of sulbutiamine, dosage, and possible side effects.

 What Is Sulbutiamine?

 Japanese scientists developed sulbutiamine in the 60s while exploring treatments for thiamine deficiency.
-Some brand names for this compound are Enerion and Arcalion [R].
+Some brand names for this compound are Enerion and Arcalion .

-Sulbutiamine is synthetically produced and is made by binding 2 vitamin B1 molecules together.
-Sulbutiamine is more fat soluble than thiamine, allowing it to pass to the brain easier (cross the blood-brain barrier) [R].
+Sulbutiamine is synthetically produced by binding two thiamine (vitamin B1) molecules together.
+Sulbutiamine is more fat-soluble than thiamine, allowing it to pass to the brain easier (cross the blood-brain barrier) .

-- Increases thiamine (and thiamine derivative) levels more than thiamine itself [R]
+- May Increase thiamine (and thiamine derivative) levels more than thiamine itself .

-- Increases dopamine (D1) and glutamate activity in decision-making regions of the brain (such as the prefrontal cortex) [R, R]
+- Increases dopamine (D1) and glutamate activity in decision-making regions of the brain (such as the prefrontal cortex) [5, 6].

-- Increases energy use in the brain (by increasing thiamine triphosphate) [R]
+- Increases energy use in the brain (by increasing thiamine triphosphate) .

 Health Benefits of Sulbutiamine